 - Once your loan is approved, those credit providers will be paid directly from your loan.

 You can transfer your balances, and we’ll pay those credit providers directly.
+It may take 3–7 business days for your creditors to receive the funds.
 The rest of your loan will be deposited into your bank account.
 After any of your credit providers are paid, we won’t be able to cancel your loan.